blualg/m-ovito/doc/manual/reference/file_formats/input/lammps_dump.rst

 Generally, file columns are mapped to the corresponding standard property in OVITO if their name matches one of the predefined :ref:`particle properties <particle-properties-list>` (case insensitive).
-Spaces that are part of the property name must be left out, because LAMMPS dump files do not support column names containing spaces.
-For example, a dump file column named ``ParticleType`` will automatically be mapped to the standard property :guilabel:`Particle Type`.
+Spaces that are part of the standard property name must be left out, because LAMMPS dump files do not support column names containing spaces.
+For example, a dump file column named ``ParticleType`` will be mapped to the standard property :guilabel:`Particle Type`.

 For vectorial standard properties, a component name must be appended with a dot.
 For example, a dump file column named ``AsphericalShape.Z`` will automatically be mapped to the z-component of the :guilabel:`Aspherical Shape` standard property